 Unlike fruits and practice pads, they’re a bit closer to real life surgery.

 Using them to practice obviously has a couple of downsides though.

 - They’re more expensive than a piece of fruit

 - Depending where you stand ethically, they could be argued to be quite unnecessary!

 There’s also the issue of the smell once you’re done practicing.

-Anyway, to understand more on what I’m talking about here’s a video showing how this can work.
+Anyway, to understand what I’m talking about here’s a video showing how this can work…

-See how the suturing technique explained by the professor here is basically the same as those in the instructional videos before.
-The basic process is the same; give or take a couple of personal flourishes.
+See how the suturing technique explained is basically the same as those in the instructional videos before?

 Born and raised in the UK, Will went into medicine late (31) after a career in digital marketing and journalism.
 He’s into football (soccer), learned Spanish after 5 years in Spain, and has had his work published all over the web.
 Read more.